The Missing Link for Active Women in Perimenopause

 One that looks at the whole system.

-And you don’t have to figure it out alone.
+You don’t have to figure this out alone.

 Ralph Havens PT IMTC